lozzd/octopus-energy-rates-card/README.md

 #### A note on colouring

-* The card is hardcoded to display plunge pricing (e.g, below 0p/kWh as blue).
+* The card is hardcoded to display plunge pricing (e.g, below 0p/kWh) as blue.
 * If the price is above `highlimit`, then the row is in red
 * If the price is above `mediumlimit`, then the row is coloured orange/yellow
 * Otherwise, the row is coloured is green.